assist-project/dtls-fuzzer/README.md

 Following these steps, a 'target' directory should have been built containing dtls-fuzzer.jar .

 ## Setting up the SUT
-We provide a script for setting up the SUT, which encompasses downloading the source files, installing any dependencies and building the SUT.
+We provide a script for setting up the SUT.
+This script downloads the source files, installs some dependencies (jvm) and builds the SUT.
 To view SUTs for which automatic setup is provided run:

     > bash setup_sut.sh